vporton/carbon-flow/README.md

 Some DAOs cannot be ERC-1155 smart wallets (because ERC-1155 smart wallet must implement certain functions that may be missing in a DAO).
 The trouble is solvable by making the DAO to control a separate contract acting as a ERC-1155 smart wallet.
-Another solution is to use (one of the two of) my ERC-20 wrapper.
+Another solution is to use (one of the three of) my ERC-20 wrappers.

-Voting with balance my tokens is impossible: Somebody could vote, transfer to another account and vote again (many times).
-It could be made by storing the token balance (as in MiniMeToken) at the beginning of the vote period, but that requires complex code and rather much gas (electricity, carbon) usage on every transfer of M+.
-As a cheaper and easier alternative solution I propose to vote not with balances of M+ tokens but instead transfer the voted amount of M+ to the fund's account (as a side effect, we get more donations).
-Note also that this solution has a deciency: With quadratic voting it becomes possible for spoofers to transfer little amounts of M+ to many of their friends and ask them to vote for them.
+Voting with balance of my tokens is impossible: Somebody could vote, transfer to another account and vote again (many times).
+It could be made by storing the token balance (as in MiniMeToken) at the beginning of the vote period, but that requires complex code and rather much gas (electricity, carbon) usage on every transfer of.
+As a cheaper and easier alternative solution I propose to vote not with balances of tokens but instead transfer the voted amount of such a token to the fund's account (as a side effect, we get more donations).
+Note also that this solution has a deciency: With quadratic voting it becomes possible for spoofers to transfer little amounts of it to many of their friends and ask them to vote for them.
 Maybe we should give up quadratic voting and use old-school linear voting?

 If you set your swap limit to N and later make it M, then (surprise!) a hacker sometimes